strugee/strugee.github.com/src/blog/friendly-reminder-protect-yourself-while-protesting.md

 A lot of the above is based on the ACLU's excellent ["Know Your Rights" booklet][12].
 The ACLU also has a page specifically devoted to [rights violations at demonstrations and protests][15].

 [PRISM Break][16] is a good resource for technology that will help you resist mass surveillance.
 [Signal][18] is not on that list, but is also very, very good and extremely easy to use.
+Keep in mind, however, that following recommendations from PRISM Break is not a substitute for leaving your phone at home.

 If you have more resources or tips that should be listed here, [contact me][13] (or [edit this on GitHub][14]) and I'll be sure to add them.